Irena Klepfisz: Perspective of a Lifelong Bundist

 Black and white image of 1989 Gay Pride March in NYC.
 Yiddish banner reads: “Gay people!”
 Irena Klepfisz is 2nd from right, in white.

 1989 Gay Pride March in NYC.
-The Yiddish reads: “Gay people!”
-Irena Klepfisz is 2nd from right, in white.
-Photo credit: Rachel Epstein.
+The Yiddish reads, “Gay people!”
+Irena Klepfisz is second from right, in white.
+Source: Rachel Epstein

 After I became more known through my poetry — and partly because of my background and the war, because I had this connection to Yiddish culture — somehow America's craziness around “the authentic Jew” landed on me.
 So within the movement, people started looking to me for answers.
 And when I entered the movement, I entered it in the left.
 People describe the movement as very monolithic.
 It wasn't.
 There were many arguments, for example: Is racism a feminist issue?
 Do we have to address class?
 That kind of thing.
 And anti-Zionist issues were being discussed.
 And women started asking: “Oh, Irena, what's the answer?”
 And I didn't know.
 I was uneducated.
 But I was really, really pushed.